ameerwald/cds_lang_exam_assignment2/README.md

 ## The data

-A dataset of fake and real news headlines and can be found [here] (https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).
+The dataset is of fake and real news headlines and can be found [here] (https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).
 It contains the headline, text of the story and label (fake or real).

 ## Assignment description

-This assignment asked for two different scripts training a logistic regression classifier and a neural network classifer.
+This assignment asked for two different scripts training a logistic regression classifier and a neural network classifier.
 This was to be done using ```scikit-learn```.
 Both scripts required three things:

 - Be executed from the command line
 - Save the classification report to the folder called ```out```